xz1082/final_project/phl232/README.md

 - [matplotlib](http://matplotlib.sourceforge.net/): for plotting
 - [Pandas](http://pandas.pydata.org/): 0.15.1
 - [TkInter](http://tkinter.unpythonic.net/wiki/How_to_install_Tkinter): Used for GUI.
 This package should be built in.
-- [Seaborn](http://stanford.edu/~mwaskom/software/seaborn/): Rerquired for plotting.
+- [Seaborn](http://stanford.edu/~mwaskom/software/seaborn/): Required for plotting.
 Using pip, Seaborn can be installed using the following command:

 	```
 	pip install seaborn
 	```
 Please see **portfoliFactory** documentation for additional details.

+## Background

+This project arose out of a need to quickly and efficiently create

 ## License
 MIT

-## Documentation

-See example ipython notebooks in /Examples